 corporate gerontology consulting

 The growing population of people over 50 has led to a large number of senior services and service providers, among which is the gerontology consultant.
 A corporate gerontologist creates innovative business solutions for the mature market and is uniquely trained to apply knowledge of aging in developing specific products and services.
-The job of the gerontology consultant is vital to the elderly population, their families, and organizations in both the public and the private sector.
+The job of the gerontology consultant is vital to the older population, their families, and organizations in both the public and the private sector.
 Research is conducted in partnership with academic institutions and leads to understanding and better serving the mature market.

 What is a Gerontology Consultant?

 These are professionals trained in the basic issues of aging, who believe in the elements of “successful aging”, have a knowledge of general resources such as government entitlements, a current knowledge of resources and how to access them, and relationships with other relevant professionals, such as lawyers and financial advisors.
 These consultants view products, services and programs with a gerontological "eye".
 Gerontology consultants work to assess the needs of the older population.
 Consultants may work to find required healthcare services and also help source financial services, support organizations and social resources.
-These professionals work for financial services businesses, hospitals, hospices, area agencies on aging or nursing/retirement homes, but they may also function as private practice consultants who align themselves with organizations and are utilized by them on an “as-needed” basis to find innovative and creative solutions, e.g. custom legacy publishing, and philanthropic alignments.
+These professionals work for financial services businesses, hospitals, hospices, area agencies on aging or nursing/retirement homes and publishers, but they may also function as private practice consultants who align themselves with organizations and individuals.
+They are utilized by them on an “as-needed” basis to find innovative and creative solutions, e.g. custom legacy publishing, and philanthropic alignments.

-Penny Shore has worked as a gerontology consultant in the publishing industry, the financial education community and with medical publishing, i.e. programs managing the top six chronic illnesses.
-New focuses include the grandparenting field and custom solutions for private wealth individuals in the aging population.
+Penny Shore has worked as a gerontology consultant in the publishing industry, the financial education community and with medical publishing, e.g. programs preparing individuals for their financial retirement, and how to manage chronic illnesses.